FirmwGuy/CEP/docs/L0_KERNEL/ROOT-DIRECTORY-LAYOUT.md

-# CEP L0 Root Directory Layout
+# L0 Kernel: Root Directory Layout

 This document describes a practical, deterministic directory structure for CEP cells when introducing the heartbeat runtime and enzymes.